Consensys/souffle.ts/README.md

 # souffle.ts

-Wrapper library around the [Soufflé Datalog Language](https://souffle-lang.github.io/).
+Small wrapper for interacting with the [Soufflé interpreter](https://souffle-lang.github.io/).

 ## Installation